 If you cannot reach agreement with the person causing the noise nuisance, you could try mediation - try Mediation UK for details of services in your area.

 If step 1 fails to resolve the problem, the second step is to contact the Environmental Health Officer at your local Council.
-They are required by law to investigate noise nuisance complaints for most types of noise (aircraft, railways and normal traffic noise are excluded).
+They are required by law to investigate noise nuisance complaints for most types of sound, including factory noise.
+Note: aircraft, railways and normal traffic noise are excluded from this requirement.

 If the noise is not audible all the time, or if it varies in loudness, the Council will often ask you to make a record of dates and times when the noise nuisance starts and stops, plus comments on the character and severity of the noise.
 The next step is usually for the Environmental Health Officer to visit your property.
 However if the noise is infrequent, before they will agree to a visit, some Councils will ask you to make and send them a record of noise events (as described above) covering a period of at least 2 weeks.